-Taormina is a medieval city of incalculable historical value that is a must stop for the masses who travel to Sicily every year.
-And it is not surprising because, the inherited wealth having been the capital of Sicily, is observed in every corner.
+Taormina is a medieval city of a priceless historical value that is a must stop for the visitors who travel to Sicily every year.
+And it is not surprising after finding in every corner the inherited wealth of being one of the old capitals of Sicily.

-The lights, the cleaning of the streets, the flowers … clearly the city council is concerned that Taormina look perfect before the watchful eye of the thousands of tourists who travel to Italy to visit it.
+The lights, the cleaning of the streets, the flowers … clearly the city council cares about the look of Taormina before the watchful eyes of thousands of tourists who travel to the city every season.

 After all the golden years in Greek, Roman and Byzantine times, with the Arab conquest the city was reduced to ruins and condemned to oblivion.

-It did not reappear until the XIX century, when the famous poet and writer Von Goethe started to describe the beauty of the Greek theater and its surroundings.
-The painter Otto Gèleng made diverse works where represented a theater of Greek time with a snowy volcano in eruption in the background.
-These, captivated the European aristocracy, who eager by curiosity began to visit the city, being the pioneers of what we know today as “modern tourism.”
+It did not reappear until the XIX century, when the famous poet and writer Von Goethe started to describe the beauty of the Greek theater and all the wondrous surroundings.
+The painter Otto Gèleng made diverse works where was represented the Greek theater with a snowy volcano in eruption at the background.
+This, captivated the European aristocracy, who dragged by curiosity began to visit the city, turning into the pioneers of what we know today as “modern tourism.”

-This European high class conditioned a luxury tourism that began in the second half of the 19th century to the present.
-It is still easy to find this luxury influence nowadays in Taormina, especially in big 5-stars hotels like the Villa Sant’ Andrea, the San Domenico Palace, or the most historic and famous of all: the Grand Hotel Timeo.
+This European high class conditioned a luxury tourism that started from the second half of the 19th century to the present.
+It is still easy to find this luxury influence nowadays in Taormina, especially in big 5-stars hotels as the Villa Sant’ Andrea, the San Domenico Palace, or the most historic and famous of all: the Grand Hotel Timeo.

 Top things to do in Taormina in one day

-Taormina, despite being located on the coast, rises 200 meters above sea level, on Mount Taurus.
-Prepare to climb stairs and ramps as the slope is pronounced.
+Taormina, even though it is located along the coast, rises 200 meters above sea level, on Mount Taurus.
+Prepare to climb stairs and ramps as the slope is very steep!

-In this article we will tell you the things that you have to do in Taormina in one day.
+In this article we will show you the best plans to do in Taormina in one day.